Yoga Comes Of Age

 by William Strangerimage

-Nine years ago Adi Da Samraj wrote The Scapegoat Book, a brilliant free rendering of what may well be our planet’s greatest traditional spiritual text, the Ashtavakra Gita.
-In 2008, at the request of The Dawn Horse Press, I wrote this introduction to the book.
-It is time for the world to know what it has been missing.
+Some two decades ago, Adi Da Samraj wrote The Scapegoat Book, a brilliant free rendering of what may well be our planet’s most profound traditional spiritual text, the Ashtavakra Gita.
+In 2008, I was asked to write an introduction to the book.
+Although The Scapegoat Book itself yet remains unpublished, I believe it is time for the world to get a preview of what it has been missing.

 Faith and Disillusionment: An Interview with Dr. Michael Eigen